Developer Guide

 4.7.1 Filter tag panel

-Filter tag panel involves the use of a listener to watch for any changes in the UniqueTagList
+Filter tag panel involves the use of a listener to watch for any changes in the UniqueTagList.
+Once a change

 tags that are no longer referenced by any clients.
 For this, some form of garbage collection mechanism must exist.